rspec/rspec-core/README.md

     double.should_receive(:<<).with("illegal value").once.and_raise(ArgumentError)

+While this is a good thing when you really need it, you probably don't really need it!
+Take care to specify only the things that matter to the behavior of your code.

 ## Further Reading

 There are many different viewpoints about the meaning of mocks and stubs.
 If you are interested in learning more, here is some recommended reading:

 * Mock Objects: http://www.mockobjects.com/
 * Endo-Testing: http://www.mockobjects.com/files/endotesting.pdf